yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/full-checkout-android.md

 > 📘 SDK Version
 >
-> Access the [Release notes](#docs/release-notes-android-sdk) or the [Yuno Android SDK repository](#https://github.com/yuno-payments/yuno-sdk-android) to verify the last SDK version available.
+> Access the [Release notes](#docs/release-notes-android-sdk) or the [Yuno Android SDK repository](#https://github.com/yuno-payments/yuno-sdk-android) to verify the latest SDK version available.

 Then, include the following code in the `build.gradle` file to add the Yuno SDK dependency to the application: